NIVANorge/Ferrybox-code-challenge/README.md

 - FA/ferrybox/OXYGEN/TEMPERATURE

 Create a code solution that can detect and filter out any anomalies that may have caused wrong measurements.
 You can use the example data in [data](./data) directory.
 The code solution should be applicable to a live monitoring system.

+#### Delivery

+Code solution as a **private** github fork.
+The code can be written in a language of your choice.
+During the interview we would like you to present the code.
+The code challenge is mainly used as a basis for conversation. **We don't expect a perfect solution**.

 ### 2. Plan a data ingestion pipeline